k1LoW/octocov/README.md

 ### Check for acceptable score

-By setting `coverage.acceptable:`, the minimum acceptable coverage is specified.
+By setting `coverage.acceptable:`, the condition of acceptable coverage is specified.

-If it is less than that value, the command will exit with exit status `1`.
+If this condition is not met, the command will exit with exit status `1`.

 ``` yaml
 # .octocov.yml